-- each file format has an IO class (for example for Spike2 files you have a Spike2IO class). - each IO class inherits from the BaseIO class. - each IO class can read or write directly one or several Neo objects (for example Segment, Block, ...): see the readable\objects and writable\objects attributes of the IO class. - each IO class supports part of the neo.core hierachy, though not necessarily all of it (see supported\objects). - each IO class has a read() method that returns a list of Block objects.
-If the IO only supports Segment reading, the list will contain one block with all segments from the file. - each IO class that supports writing has a write () method that takes as a parameter a list of blocks, a single block or a single segment, depending on the IO's writable\objects. - each IO is able to do a lazy load: all metadata (e.g. sampling\rate) are read, but not the actual numerical data. lazy\shape attribute is added to provide information on real size. - each IO is able to do a cascade load: if True (default) all child objects are loaded, otherwise only the top level object is loaded. - each IO is able to save and load all required attributes (metadata) of the objects it supports. - each IO can freely add user-defined or manufacturer-defined metadata to the annotations attribute of an object.
+- each file format has an IO class (for example for Spike2 files you have a Spike2IO class). - each IO class inherits from the BaseIO class. - each IO class can read or write directly one or several Neo objects (for example Segment, Block, ...): see the readable\objects and writable\objects attributes of the IO class. - each IO class supports part of the neo.core hierachy, though not necessarily all of it (see supported\objects). - each IO class has a read () method that returns a list of Block objects.
+If the IO only supports Segment reading, the list will contain one block with all segments from the file. - each IO class that supports writing has a write() method that takes as a parameter a list of blocks, a single block or a single segment, depending on the IO's writable\objects.

+- each IO is able to do a lazy load: all metadata (e.g. sampling\rate) are read, but not the actual numerical data. lazy\shape attribute is added to provide information on real size. - each IO is able to save and load all required attributes (metadata) of the objects it supports. - each IO can freely add user-defined or manufacturer-defined metadata to the annotations attribute of an object.

-If you want to develop your own IO
+4.8 If you want to develop your own IO